webmaeistro/devz-docz/developing/growth/README.md

 If someone is interested in a topic that is not related to their client work, a separate plan will need to be made.
-That might involve changing client teams, changing client projects, or joining Martin's experience Reserve.
+That might involve changing client teams, changing client projects, or joining I Reserve.